Questions to Ask Before You Hire a Virtual Assistant – And QBR’s Answers!

 At QBR, we make all our clients sign a contract before starting work.
 Then some of the intake varies based on what you have hired us for.
-Most clients will fill out a client business profile.
+Most clients will fill out a client business profile and customer avatar.
 This asks a lot about your business, audience, who you are, and what you are trying to do.
 This is something we can always refer to draw inspiration if we get “stuck” on your projects.

 So the more you put into this homework, the more we can get out.
 Much of our client’s intake is admin set up on our side.
 We use Asana for a task management, so we start by setting the client up in Asana, then we add everything to our LastPass account to make sure information and passwords are safe.

 Our clients get a welcome on-boarding email that introduces them to their account manager and how to start sending us tasks.
 It is important to know that getting started and the set up does take a little time.
 We value the organization and getting-to-know-you process.

 We always recommend people ask this question to get a sense of who they are hiring.
 Because you are hiring a remote position, this answer will vary widely.
 Expect anything from their home, the office, or the local coffee shop.
 For QBR, the team all works in an office environment together.
 We are literally feet away from each other if we need to collaborate or ask questions among ourselves!

 Even though we are believers in the remote work space, we think this question is important.
 If you are already struggling with working remotely and feeling out of control of your remote workers, this question is either going to make you feel better or worse.
 Take heart to how you feel about the answer when choosing your VA.
 If you are struggling with the remote environment, are you going to be ok with you VA working in a coffee shop?
 This doesn't mean their quality is worse, but how you feel about it is important to think about.

 What do I do if there is a problem or I am unhappy?